izinquimboy/javaWeatherForecast/README.md

+# Java Weather Forecaster

-Java Weather Forecast App using Swing GUI and Weather API
+Weather Forecaster App created in Java using Swing GUI and open API